trawick/ct-httpd/src/proto1/README.md

 As an optimization, on-line verification and storing of data from the server is only performed the first time a web server child process receives the data.
 This saves some processing time as well as disk space.
 For typical reverse proxy setups, very little processing overhead will be required.

+## Support for off-line auditing of SCTs received by the proxy from servers

+* httpd processes queue the server certificate chain and SCTs in a file called audit\_\<PID\>.tmp in the CTAuditStorage directory.
+These are flushed and renamed to audit\_\<PID\>.out when the child process exits (MaxConnectionsPerChild, load subsides, restart, stop).
+* The individual files for audit, specific to one httpd child process, will not have duplicates (i.e., multiple occurrences of the exact same server certificate/chain and set of SCTs), though there can be duplicates among files for different httpd child processes.
+* The off-line audit procedure should move the .out files elsewhere and audit the contents.
+These .out files will grow unbounded for the life of the server if the set of unique server certificates + SCTs is unbounded.
+  * Currently a configuration mechanism to control the unbounded storage growth does not exist.
+* The file contains a series of elements for each server: SERVER_START (0x0001), certificate data (leaf first followed by any intermediate certificates), and SCT data.
+* Each certificate is represented by CERT_START (0x0002) and three-byte length followed by the certificate in DER.
+* Each SCT is represented by SCT_START (0x0003) and two-byte length followed by the SCT.

 Build
 =====